 Barnes is a native of Decatur, Illinois, and a graduate of MacArthur HS.

-Tyler was born May 14, 1985, in Peoria, Illinois.
-Tyler and his wife, Joanne, have a daughter, Blakely, and a son, Beckett.
+He was born May 14, 1985, in Peoria, Illinois.
+Tyler and his wife, Joanne, have two daughters, Blakely and Bella, and a son, Beckett.